aimenux/CosmosDbCommandsDemo/README.md

 # CosmosDbCommandsDemo
 Playing crud commands on cosmos db

-In this demo, i m playing with CommandLineUtils library & TimeToLive feature in CosmosDb.
+In this demo, i m playing with `CommandLineUtils` library & `TimeToLive` feature in CosmosDb.
+I m providing commands/options to :
-> - I m using an ioc fashion to set up commands/options using CommandLineUtils library
-> - I m providing two commands :
+> - Insert documents in cosmos db ( `.\App.exe Initialize`)
->> - `InitializeCommand` : inserting some documents in cosmos db (.\App.exe Initialize)
+> - Removing documents in cosmos db (`.\App.exe Set --ttl 30 --from 2020-08-08 --to 2020-08-10`)
->> - `TimeToLiveCommand` : setting time to live to some value for documents matching with from/to dates (.\App.exe Initialize)

 ```
 ❯ .\App.exe